KhronosGroup/ANARI-SDK/cts/CTS_Design_Document.md

 #### Define test scene format

 Internally, use a dictionary for all the parameter settings.
 This could be achieved e.g. via JSON.
 To generate scenes, some parameters need to be specified, others should be consistent for all scenes for structural testing.
 Some parameters which should not change could entail: camera position, frame resolution, light settings (e.g. uniform white HDR) and used material.
-If possible, scenes should favor automatic generation to reduce the loading of assets files.
-The bounds properties need to be generated as well to create a ground truth to test against.
-Vertices could either be derived by specifying e.g. ten cylinders with a certain distance between each other, or for triangles and quads thirdparty tools could be used to generate vertex data.
-Another possibility would be the generation via a random distribution function, similar to [random_spheres.cpp](../libs/anari_test_scenes/scenes/random_spheres.cpp) with a fixed seed.
+The test scene are generated from code without needing to load external files.
+The bounds properties and maximum Euclidean distance need to be generated as well to create a ground truth to test against.
+The test scenes should be generated with defined parameter permutations e.g. a triangle should be rendered using a triangle soup and using an index buffer.
+All ANARI geometries should be tested.
+For triangles and quads simple composite geometries are tested as well (Plane, Cube).
+The test scenes should include a list of ANARI features which are necessary to run the test.
+This can be used to check if required features are implemented on the ANARI device and automatically skip these tests if necessary.
 Additionally, the test scenes should be able to cover edge cases.
 #### Python API

 The Python API is used by the user to invoke the rendering.
 The function could look similar to this:
 ```python
 def render_scenes(anari_library, anari_device = None, anari_renderer = "default", test_scenes = "all", output = ".")
 ```
 This invokes the required ANARI calls for the specified device and library in the C++ backend via pybind11.
 If `anari_device` is set to `None`, the default device is used (first device of anariGetDeviceSubtypes).
 Now, all specified test scenes are rendered with the specified renderer.
 If no renderer is given, the default renderer is used. `test_scenes` can either be a category denoted by a string or be a number of scenes denoted by a list of strings.
 If no scene is given, all test scenes are used by default. `output` specifies the folder in which the renderings are saved.
 It defaults to the folder where the script is executed from.
 The python API receives the pixel data from the C++ backend and writes the renderings to disk.
-The log output from ANARI is also passed to the API and saved as a log file.

 #### C++
 The C++ backend first sets up the ANARI device.
 Afterwards, all passed test scenes are initialized and rendered.
 The pixel data for RGBA and depth channel as well as the ANARI log messages are passed to Python via pybind11.